Bronson is very needy, and the way that he goes down the stairs is the cutest.

 Pit Bulls are often known for being loyal and attached to their owners.
 Some people may see this as a negative trait, but in reality, it just means that Pit Bulls are one of the most loving dog breeds.
 They form strong bonds with their families and love spending time with them.

 This clinginess is likely due to their history.
-Pit Bulls were originally bred as fighting dogs, so they needed to be very loyal to their handlers in order to be successful.
+Pit Bulls were originally bred to fight, so they needed to be very loyal to their handlers in order to be successful.
 Today, that loyalty has translated into a desire to be close to their human companions.

 So next time your Pit Bull follows you around the house or gives you a sad look when you leave, just remember that it’s just their way of showing how much they love you.